CouncilofLorien/counciloflorien.github.io/docs/cards/M/minions-stir.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > The number of strikes and prowess of each Orc and Troll attack is increased by one (by two for Orcs if Doors of Night is in play).
-Cannot be duplicated. <br>_"...for in the gloom the Shadow Host seemed to grow stronger and more terrible to look upon."_ ***---LotRV***
+Cannot be duplicated. <br>_“...for in the gloom the Shadow Host seemed to grow stronger and more terrible to look upon."_ ***---LotRV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>